Garnet Hertz: Awards

 In 2003, Hertz won a Canada-U.S. Fulbright Award to pursue graduate studies at the University of California Irvine in an interdisciplinary program in art, computer science and engineering.
 In 2008, Hertz won the Oscar Signorini prize for robotic art.
 In 2013, Hertz was awarded a Canada Research Chair as Canada Research Chair in Design and Media Arts.
+In 2014, Hertz and his co-authors were awarded the CHI Best Paper Award.
 In 2019, Hertz was awarded a second term as Canada Research Chair as Canada Research Chair in Design and Media Arts.